EricDelerue/marfeel/README.md

 All the backend files are in the /backend/ directory

-Open the command line and type:
+In the command line, go into your /marfeel/ directory and type:

 	npm install

-Then start express server for the backend
+Then start express server for the backend:

 	npm start